Kentucky governor: Death toll from flooding rises to 25

 “This is an ongoing natural disaster,” Beshear told Fox News.
 “We are still in search and rescue mode.
 Thankfully, the rain has stopped.
 But it’s going to rain more starting Sunday afternoon.”

-Meanwhile, rescue crews continue the struggle to get into hard-hit areas, some of them among the poorest places in America.
+Rescue crews continue the struggle to get into hard-hit areas, some of them among the poorest places in America.
 Crews have made more than 1,200 rescues from helicopters and boats, the governor said.

+Beshear, who flew over parts of the flood-stricken region on Friday, described it as “just total devastation, the likes of which we have never seen.”

+“We are committed to a full rebuilding effort to get these folks back on their feet,” Beshear said.
+“But for now, we’re just praying that we don’t lose anybody else.”

 The rain let up early Friday after parts of eastern Kentucky received between 8 and 10 1/2 inches (20-27 centimeters) over 48 hours.
 But some waterways were not expected to crest until Saturday.